catalystneuro/ndx-photometry/README.md

 ![NWB - Photometry](https://user-images.githubusercontent.com/844306/144680873-3e2d957f-97ff-45cb-b625-517f5e7dfb9f.png)

 ## Introduction
 This is an NWB extension for storing photometry recordings and associated metadata.
 This extension stores photometry information across three folders in the NWB file: acquisition, processing, and general.
-The acquisiton folder contains an ROIResponseSeries (inherited from `pynwb.ophys`), which references rows of a FibersTable rather than 2 Photon ROIs.
-The new types for this extension are in metadata and processing
+The acquisiton folder contains a `FiberPhotometryResponseSeries` which references rows of `FibersTable`, `ExcitationSourcesTable` and `FluorophoresTable`.
+The new types for this extension are in metadata and processing.

 ### Metadata
-1. `FibersTable` stores rows for each fiber with information about the location, excitation, source, photodetector, fluorophore, and more (associated with each fiber).
+1. `FibersTable` stores rows for each fiber with information about the location, photodetector, and more (associated with each fiber).
 2. `ExcitationSourcesTable` stores rows for each excitation source with information about the peak wavelength, source type, and the commanded voltage series of type `CommandedVoltageSeries`
 3. `PhotodectorsTable` stores rows for each photodetector with information about the peak wavelength, type, etc.
 4. `FluorophoresTable` stores rows for each fluorophore with information about the fluorophore itself and the injeciton site.